A Record Powerball

 As part of his gambler and mathematician activities, Casanova convinced the King of France to sponsor a lottery to help raise money for the construction of a military school in Paris,

 The Loterie de l'École Militaire was decreed on 15 October 1757.

 Quote from The Loterie de l'École Militaire: Making the Lottery Noble and Patriotic

 Spinning numbers were chosen, much like today.
 That very first lottery in France raised the equivalent of 2 million francs in today's terms, an enormous sum for the era.

 Students of The Radiance Technique® (TRT®) are invited to explore the energy of abundance in their meditations.

-With TRT® hands-on, you can build upon expanding abundance with Head Positions #1 and #2, and Front Position #1.
+With TRT® hands-on, you can build upon expanding the energy of abundance in your life with Head Positions #1 and #2, and Front Position #1.

-Students of The Second Degree of TRT® can connect with their Authorized Instructor for ideas of directing energy to the fullness of abundance manifesting in their lives.
+Students of The Second Degree of TRT® can connect with their Authorized Instructor for ideas of how to direct energy to support abundance in their lives.

 Six Lucky Numbers

-The next time you play the powerball, or even if you just imagine what you'd do with big winnings from the lottery, you might cast a thought to Casanova.
+The next time you play Powerball, even if you just imagine what you'd do with big winnings from the lottery, you might cast a thought to Casanova.